- Embedded Journal vs UFS Journal

 whereas UFS journal stores edit logs in an external shared UFS storage,

-and relies on external Zookeeper for coordination for HA mode.
+and relies on an external Zookeeper for coordination for HA mode.

 Starting from 2.2, the default journal type is